For Victor Umeh, Victory Beckons with Open Arms

 For years we have prayed for quality leaders to emerge.
 When our prayers are answered, we must have enough discernment to acknowledge and accept them.
 For now, Victor Umeh is the answer we need in Anambra Central.

-Onyedika Okonkwo lives in Umuoji.
+Written by Onyedika Okonkwo from Umuoji.